com-480-data-visualization/com-480-PieChartMasters/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
 >
-**1. Données Économiques et de Marché aux USA**
+**1. Economic and Market Data in the USA**

-- Prix de l’immobilier aux USA
+- US Real Estate Prices
-    - Source : FRED – ASPUS
+        - Source: FRED – ASPUS
-    - Utilisation : Visualiser l’évolution des prix immobiliers avant et après la crise.
+        - Usage: Visualize the evolution of real estate prices before and after the crisis.
-    - Idée visuelle : Animation « bubble burst » pour illustrer la forte baisse des prix.
+        - Visual Idea: “Bubble burst” animation to illustrate the significant drop in prices.

-- Évolution du taux de chômage aux USA
+- Evolution of the Unemployment Rate in the USA
-    - Source : FRED – UNRATE
+        - Source: FRED – UNRATE
-    - Utilisation : Suivre l’évolution du chômage, indicateur clé de l’impact social de la crise.
+        - Usage: Track the evolution of unemployment, a key indicator of the social impact of the crisis.

-- Patrimoine des ménages les plus modestes
+- Wealth of the Poorest Households
-    - Source : FRED – WFRBLB50107
+        - Source: FRED – WFRBLB50107
-    - Utilisation : Mesurer l’impact de la crise sur la richesse des plus fragiles économiquement.
+        - Usage: Measure the crisis’s impact on the wealth of the most economically vulnerable groups.

-**2. Données sur les Institutions Financières et le Secteur Bancaire**
+**2. Data on Financial Institutions and the Banking Sector**

-- Liste des banques acquises ou en faillite durant la Grande Récession
+- List of Banks Acquired or Bankrupted During the Great Recession
-    - Source : Wikipedia – List of banks acquired or bankrupted during the Great Recession
+        - Source: Wikipedia – List of banks acquired or bankrupted during the Great Recession
-    - Utilisation : Créer une carte des institutions financières affectées (localisation, montant des pertes, etc.).
+        - Usage: Create a map of the affected financial institutions (location, amount of losses, etc.).

-- Liste des pertes (writedowns) dues à la crise subprime
+- List of Writedowns Due to the Subprime Crisis
-    - Source : Wikipedia – List of writedowns due to subprime crisis
+        - Source: Wikipedia – List of writedowns due to subprime crisis
-    - Utilisation : Visualiser l’ampleur des pertes sur certains produits financiers (MBS, CDO) par institution ou région.
+        - Usage: Visualize the magnitude of losses on certain financial products (MBS, CDO) by institution or region.
 - FDIC Failed Bank List
-    - Source : FDIC Failed Bank List
+        - Source: FDIC Failed Bank List
-    - Utilisation : Approfondir l’analyse des faillites bancaires aux États-Unis, avec des informations officielles (dates de fermeture, actifs, acquéreurs) pour comprendre la répartition spatio-temporelle des faillites pendant la crise.
+        - Usage: Deepen the analysis of bank failures in the United States with official information (closing dates, assets, acquiring institutions) to understand the spatial and temporal distribution of failures during the crisis.

-**3. Données Globales et Indicateurs de Confiance**
+**3. Global Data and Confidence Indicators**

-- Indice de confiance des consommateurs
+- Consumer Confidence Index
-    - Source : OECD Consumer Confidence Index (CCI)
+        - Source: OECD Consumer Confidence Index (CCI)
-    - Utilisation : Cartographier l’évolution de la confiance des consommateurs à l’échelle mondiale, en lien avec l’impact de la crise.
+        - Usage: Map the evolution of consumer confidence worldwide, in connection with the impact of the crisis.
 - World Bank – World Development Indicators (WDI)
-    - Source : Banque Mondiale – WDI
+        - Source: World Bank – WDI
-    - Utilisation : Analyser différents indicateurs globaux (PIB, dette, taux de chômage, et effets sur d’autres secteurs comme la santé), pour évaluer l’ampleur de la crise financière dans le monde et ses répercussions sectorielles.
+        - Usage: Analyze various global indicators (GDP, debt, unemployment rate, and effects on other sectors such as healthcare) to assess the scope of the financial crisis worldwide and its sectoral repercussions.

-**4. Données sur le Secteur Hypothécaire aux USA**
+**4. Data on the US Mortgage Sector**

-- Données complètes sur les prêts hypothécaires (HMDA)
+- Comprehensive Mortgage Data (HMDA)
-    - Source : Consumer Finance – Historic HMDA Data
+        - Source: Consumer Finance – Historic HMDA Data
-    - Caractéristiques : Comprend des informations sur le type de prêt, montant, caractéristiques démographiques (race, sexe, revenus), localisation (état, comté, tract, etc.).
-Permet d’analyser la répartition des défauts de paiement et de faire des liens avec d’autres indicateurs socio-économiques.
+        - Features: Includes information on loan type, amount, demographic characteristics (race, gender, income), location (state, county, tract, etc.).
+Enables analysis of the distribution of payment defaults and correlation with other socio-economic indicators.
-    - Utilisation : Création de cartes dynamiques des défauts aux USA, analyses statistiques croisées (salaire, situation de crédit, taux de défaut).
+        - Usage: Creation of dynamic maps of defaults in the USA, cross statistical analyses (salary, credit situation, default rate).

-**5. Données Complémentaires : Indicateurs Boursiers & Analyse du Sentiment**
+**5. Additional Data: Stock Market Indicators & Sentiment Analysis**

 - Financial Market Data (Yahoo Finance / Google Finance)
-    - Source : Yahoo Finance ou Google Finance
+        - Source: Yahoo Finance or Google Finance
-    - Utilisation :
+        - Usage:
-        - Récupérer l’historique des indices boursiers (S&P 500, Dow Jones, NASDAQ, etc.), des cours d’actions bancaires, des taux obligataires.
+            - Retrieve historical data on stock indices (S&P 500, Dow Jones, NASDAQ, etc.), bank stock prices, bond yields.
-        - Visualiser la chute des marchés durant la crise et la reprise ultérieure.
+            - Visualize the market crash during the crisis and the subsequent recovery.
-        - Comparer la performance du secteur financier à d’autres secteurs de l’économie.
+            - Compare the financial sector’s performance with other sectors of the economy.
-- Google Trends pour l’Analyse du Sentiment
+- Google Trends for Sentiment Analysis
-    - Source : Google Trends
+        - Source: Google Trends
-    - Utilisation :
+        - Usage:
-        - Étudier l’évolution des recherches liées aux termes « mortgage », « subprime », ou « financial crisis ».
+            - Study the evolution of searches related to terms such as “mortgage,” “subprime,” or “financial crisis.”
-        - Identifier les pics d’intérêt du public et corréler ces pics avec les événements clés de la crise.
+            - Identify peaks in public interest and correlate them with key crisis events.
-        - Approche qualitative pour comprendre la perception et l’inquiétude des consommateurs.
+            - Adopt a qualitative approach to understand consumer perception and concerns.

 ### Problematic